poil08/research_diffusion/works/020126/report.md

   --save_timesteps 999 900 800 700 600 500 400 300 200 100 0

 x0pred: what the model believes the final image should be at that moment

 xt_quickview: what xt roughly looks like if we force it into image range (high-dimensional noisy tensor)

-Noise tensor is the entire image presentation after noise has been mixed in according to a precise schedule

 ## Diffusion Denoising Timeline